earthly/earthly/docs/guides/cloud-secrets.md

 Which will then force Earthly to use that token when accessing secrets.
 This is useful for cases where running an ssh-agent is impractical.

+# Security Details

+The Earthly command uses HTTPS to communicate with the cloud secrets server.
+The server encrypts all secrets using OpenPGP's implemtation of AES256 before storing it in a database.

+Secrets are presented to buildkit in a similar fashion as [locally-supplied secrets](build-args.md#storage-of-secrets):
+When buildkit encounters a `RUN` command that requires a secret, the buildkit daemon will request the secret from the earthly command-line process -- `earthly` will then make a request to earthly's cloud storage server (along with the auth token); once the server returns the secret, that secret will be passed to buildkit.

 # Feedback